Muhammed-Burhan/HR_Management/README.md

    php artisan schedule:run
 ```

-9. To export devices table to json (you can find the file inside: storage/app):
+9. To export devices table to json, you can run the following command(you can find the file inside: storage/app):

 ```
   php artisan devices:export-json